TRAC Members Login

 About Us

-We are TRAC, a small amateur astronomy group based in Rainham, Kent, UK.
+We are TRAC, a small youth amateur astronomy group based in Rainham, Kent, UK.

 Keep reading to find out more about our club activities and projects.

-We always strive to make the most of clear nights, and we aim to observe as many astronomical events as possible throughout the year.
+We always strive to make the most of clear nights.
+Our aim is to observe as many astronomical events as possible throughout the year.

 Our Journey (so far...)

-Although we are only beginners, so far this year we've been able to identify the brightest stars in the sky and the main seasonal constellations; plus, we've seen four five planets, two comets, the International Space Station, and dozens of meteors.
+Although we are only beginners, so far this year we've been able to identify the brightest stars in the sky and the main seasonal constellations; plus, we've seen all the planets in our Solar System, three comets, the International Space Station, dozens of meteors, and various galaxies and nebulae.

 The photo above shows the mighty gas giant Jupiter (the small dot at the top centre of the image) as it appeared to the naked eye on 26 Jan 2024.